za3k/text-multiedit/README.md

 [ ] Post about 'text' to blogsuchin
 [ ] Post about 'text' to tilde chat
 [ ] Post about 'text' to my own blog
+[ ] Add a documentation patch to https://ocaml.org/manual/5.3/api/Printexc.html to mention -g, OCAMLRUNPARAM=b, and record_backtrace
-[ ] You are done!
+     'Note that recording the call stack must be explicitly enabled.
+See record_backtrace' [ ] You are done!

 FUTURE FEATURES